betrusted-io/xous-book/src/ch07-04-synchronizing.md

 # Synchronizing

 ## Scalar Pattern
-A scalar synchronizing call has the following characterisics:
+A scalar synchronizing call has the following characteristics:

 - Up to 4 `u32`-sized arguments
 - Caller blocks until the callee returns